Around Beget and Rocabruna through smugglers paths. Route 17 Ripollès

 Leave the GR83 marks to follow only the yellow marks, first along the ridge and then descending gently to the Bocabartella pass.
 A few meters below you can see the farmhouse that names this path.
 While going downhill through a rocky path you can see the Rocabruna castle perched on a hilltop just in front of you.
 The path ends up in a field where you will see some old quarries.
 At this point, pay attention and keep walking straight to find another path that, through a narrow pass between rocks, will lead you to the Rocabruna's road.
 You will arrive at the R80 sign Can Tadeu.
 From here, you can visit Rocabruna and its Romanesque church within minutes.

 Continue the route that will lead you to the Rocabruna castle, standing right in front of you on a hilltop.
 This castle, documented in the eleventh century, played an important role during the Remences (a Catalan name for those who were serfs) revol tin the fifteenth century.
 Leave the castle following a little path going around the hill which will take you to the Rocabruna stream.
 Follow the stream on its way down until arriving at the Molí d'en Sorolla, sign R76.

 Continue following the GR11 path parallel to the stream towards Beget running between oak trees.
 As you go forward the valley and the views to the mountains of the upper Garrotxa widens.
 After crossing the road the path follows the stream of Beget taking you to waterfalls and pools.
 The path gets shady and rather narrow while running parallel to the road.
-After crossing twice the main road the path rapidly descends to Beget, right were you started this circular route.
+After crossing three times the main road the path rapidly descends to Beget, right were you started this circular route.